 A: Duties normally fall into three basic classifications: A) laboratory sessions; B) tutorials; and C) marking.
 See Article 13.04 of the CUPE Collective Agreement for more information.

-A: Discrimination and Harassment Prevention Services (DHPS) can offer guidance in any such cases.
+A: Human Rights Services can offer guidance in any such cases.

 A: In short, yes, because everyone has the right to enjoy a safe and secure learning experience, and if any of the freedoms listed in the Student Code of Academic and/or Non-Academic Ethics are infringed upon, then the community as a whole is responsible for ensuring the safety and security of one another.